open-pioneer/trails-starter/docs/reference/Services.md

 ```

 The snippet above tells the system that React components from the package `sample-app` may reference the service implementing `"hello.HelloWorldService"`.
-The framework will ensure that that service is started, or that an error is thrown if no service implements that interface.
+The framework will ensure that that service is started, or that an error is thrown if no service provides that interface.

 From within the React component, the `useService` hook can be used to reference the service: